zayedhossain120/redx-delivery-areas-npm/README.md

-# RedX Delivery Areas
+# RedX Delivery Areas - Bangladesh Delivery Locations API

-`redx-delivery-areas` is an NPM package that provides a list of delivery areas categorized by district names.
-You can easily retrieve area details, including names, postcodes, and zone IDs, using this package.
+`redx-delivery-areas` is a NPM package that provides a comprehensive list of delivery areas across Bangladesh, categorized by district names.
+This package is ideal for e-commerce businesses, logistics companies, and developers who need structured location data, including area names, postcodes, and zone IDs.

 ## Features

-- Get all delivery areas.
+- 🚀 **Get all delivery areas** across Bangladesh.
-- Filter areas by district name.
+- 🔍 **Filter areas by district name** for precise location-based data.
-- Retrieve area details, including postcodes and zones.
+- 📌 **Retrieve area details**, including postcodes, zone IDs, and divisions.
+- 🌍 **Get a list of all districts in Bangladesh** with their respective divisions.
+- 📦 **Ideal for e-commerce, logistics, and location-based services.**

 ## Installation